studiopress/atomic-blocks/README.txt

 11. Spacer and Divider Block

 == Changelog ==
+= 1.8.1 =
+* Add files that were lost during transmission when releasing 1.8.0.

 = 1.8.0 =
 * Made all blocks compatible with the official AMP plugin.
 No more validation errors.